mehmetsen80/LiteMeshApp/README.md

 # What is LiteMesh
-LiteMesh is designed as a lightweight, highly adaptable API gateway that addresses the challenges of dynamic routing, security, and resilience with simplicity and speed.
+LiteMesh is a lightweight, highly adaptable API gateway built to streamline the complexities of dynamic routing, security, and resilience, all with an emphasis on simplicity and speed.
+Designed for developers and Site Reliability Engineers (SREs), LiteMesh is a tool that teams can download, build, and deploy quickly to support microservices or serverless architectures.

-While other competitors offer complex and heavyweight solutions, LiteMesh provides a lean, developer-friendly platform that can grow to meet the demands of modern microservices and serverless architectures—positioning itself to become a leading solution as the API ecosystem evolves.
+While many competing solutions are heavyweight and complex, LiteMesh focuses on a developer-friendly experience, offering a lean framework that integrates seamlessly with existing workflows.
+By providing essential functionality without the overhead, LiteMesh allows teams to efficiently manage traffic, enforce security protocols, and achieve robust service resilience.

+Whether used as a standalone gateway or as part of a larger infrastructure, LiteMesh is positioned to grow alongside evolving API ecosystems, making it a practical choice for both current needs and future demands in scalable microservice environments.

 # PREREQUISITES